The Best Companies for Sports Sponsorship

 Pepsi

-Few American brands are better known or more beloved than Pepsi, which is owned by PepsiCo Inc. Besides just providing sugary beverages to the masses, Pepsi has made itself an integral part of the sports world by sponsoring major-league games in a variety of sports.
-At current, Pepsi is partnered with the NBA, NHL, and NFL.
+Few American brands are better known or more beloved than Pepsi, owned by PepsiCo Inc. Besides just providing sugary beverages to the masses, Pepsi has made itself an integral part of the sports world by sponsoring major league games in a variety of sports.
+At the current time, Pepsi is partnered with the NBA, NHL, and NFL, the latter of which have just resigned for a further ten years.

 Until 2015, Pepsi had sponsored Major League Soccer or MLS, and it was partnered with the MLB through 2017.
 Those leagues have both since switched to Coca-Cola as their respective sponsor.

 Cricket teams such as the Pakistani national team have also got Pepsi’s backing.
-Their test match clothing and game gear feature the distinctively colorful logo of Pepsi’s.
-This just goes to show that your sports team doesn’t have to play in the NFL, NHL, or NBA to catch Pepsi’s attention and possibly earn their sponsorship dollars.
+Their testmatch clothing and game gear feature the distinctively colorful Pepsi logo.
+This just goes to show that your sports team doesn’t have to play in the NFL, NHL, or NBA to catch Pepsi’s attention and possibly earn their sponsorship dollars

 Red Bull

 Other areas of sports sponsorship that Red Bull offers include ice hockey, football (not American football, but soccer), and motorsports.
-In the latter sport, Red Bull has a Red Bull Racing Formula One team, and they once had a NASCAR team called Team Red Bull.
+In the latter sport, Red Bull has not one but two Red Bull Racing Formula One racing teams, and they once had a NASCAR team called Team Red Bull.

 Red Bull even has its own sporting events.
-One is the Flugtag, which is a German word that means “flight day.”
-To participate, you need to make a flying machine that can launch off a large ramp and into the water.
-The Red Bull Crashed Ice Tour is an ice-cross downhill skating event while the Red Bull Soap Box Derby is a race in soapboxes.
+One is the Flugtag, a German word that translates as “flight day.”
+To participate in this wacky but hilariously fun event, you need to make a flying machine that can launch off a large ramp and into the water.
+In addition, the Red Bull Crashed Ice Tour is an ice-cross downhill skating event, while the Red Bull Soap Box Derby is a race in soapboxes.

 Coca-Cola

-According to Caffeine Informer, Coca-Cola is the king of soda in 2021.
-This soft drink manufacturer is also the king of sponsorships.
-They’ve been an Olympic Games partner since 1928, and Coke has recently added the Paralympic Games to its list of sponsors as well.
+It is a well-deserved title, as Coca-Cola really is the king of soda in 2024.
+By the same token, this soft drink manufacturer is also the king of sponsorships.
+They’ve been an Olympic Games partner since 1928 and have recently added the Paralympic Games to their list of sponsors as well.

 Coca-Cola’s soccer sponsorships started way back in 1958, so this area of sponsorship is as long-standing as its others.
 Coke became a part of the FIFA World Cup as a sponsor in 1978 and has been with the sports organization ever since.

 Outside of soccer, Coke also sponsors sports/events such as PGA Golf’s Tour Championship, NHL, NBA, NFL, MLB, and NASCAR.
 In the latter sport, Coke puts its name on the Coke Zero Sugar 400 and the Coca-Cola 600 races.
-They even give away a vintage Coke vending machine to the winner at every Coca-Cola 600 race.
+In recent years, they have been giving away a vintage Coke vending machine to the winner at every Coca-Cola 600 race.

 Optimum Nutrition